python/cpython/Doc/library/fcntl.rst

 The module defines the following functions:

-.. function:: fcntl(fd, op[, arg])
+.. function:: fcntl(fd, cmd, arg=0)

-   Perform the operation *op* on file descriptor *fd* (file objects providing a :meth:`~io.IOBase.fileno` method are accepted as well).
-The values used for *op* are operating system dependent, and are available as constants in the :mod:`fcntl` module, using the same names as used in the relevant C header files.
-The argument *arg* is optional, and defaults to the integer value ``0``.
-When present, it can either be an integer value, or a string.
-   With the argument missing or an integer value, the return value of this function is the integer return value of the C :c:func:`fcntl` call.
-When the argument is a string it represents a binary structure, e.g. created by :func:`struct.pack`.
+   Perform the operation *cmd* on file descriptor *fd* (file objects providing a :meth:`~io.IOBase.fileno` method are accepted as well).
+The values used for *cmd* are operating system dependent, and are available as constants in the :mod:`fcntl` module, using the same names as used in the relevant C header files.
+The argument *arg* can either be an integer value, or a :class:`bytes` object.
+With an integer value, the return value of this function is the integer return value of the C :c:func:`fcntl` call.
+When the argument is bytes it represents a binary structure, e.g. created by :func:`struct.pack`.
 The binary data is copied to a buffer whose address is passed to the C :c:func:`fcntl` call.
-The return value after a successful call is the contents of the buffer, converted to a string object.
-The length of the returned string will be the same as the length of the *arg* argument.
+The return value after a successful call is the contents of the buffer, converted to a :class:`bytes` object.
+   The length of the returned object will be the same as the length of the *arg* argument.
 This is limited to 1024 bytes.
 If the information returned in the buffer by the operating system is larger than 1024 bytes, this is most likely to result in a segmentation violation or a more subtle data corruption.

    If the :c:func:`fcntl` fails, an :exc:`OSError` is raised.

-.. function:: ioctl(fd, op[, arg[, mutate_flag]])
+.. function:: ioctl(fd, request, arg=0, mutate_flag=True)

    This function is identical to the :func:`~fcntl.fcntl` function, except that the argument handling is even more complicated.

-   The op parameter is limited to values that can fit in 32-bits.
+   The *request* parameter is limited to values that can fit in 32-bits.
-   Additional constants of interest for use as the *op* argument can be found in the :mod:`termios` module, under the same names as used in the relevant C header files.
+   Additional constants of interest for use as the *request* argument can be found in the :mod:`termios` module, under the same names as used in the relevant C header files.

-   The parameter *arg* can be one of an integer, absent (treated identically to the integer ``0``), an object supporting the read-only buffer interface (most likely a plain Python string) or an object supporting the read-write buffer interface.
+   The parameter *arg* can be one of an integer, an object supporting the read-only buffer interface (like :class:`bytes`) or an object supporting the read-write buffer interface (like :class:`bytearray`).

    In all but the last case, behaviour is as for the :func:`~fcntl.fcntl` function.